wilds/angular-schema-form-dynamic-select/README.md

 This means that it *can* be `"getLoadFunctions('Groups')"`, as long as that returns a function reference.

-But the main reason for supporting referring to functions both by name and reference is that forms often is stored in a database and passed from the server to the client in [pure JSON format](http://stackoverflow.com/questions/2904131/what-is-the-difference-between-json-and-object-literal-notation), and there, `callback: $scope.loadGroups` is not allowed.
+But the main reason for supporting referring to functions both by name and reference is that forms are often stored in a database and passed from the server to the client in [pure JSON format](http://stackoverflow.com/questions/2904131/what-is-the-difference-between-json-and-object-literal-notation), and there, `callback: $scope.loadGroups` is not allowed.

 #### Callback results
 The results of all callbacks can be remapped using the "map" property described above.
+All callbacks(also optionsCallback) has two parameters:
+* the options of the form,
+* if it is a UI-selects, the entered search value (see the UI-select example).

 The two kinds of callback mechanisms are:

 ### callback and asyncCallback

 * list items are fetched by a user-specified callback.
-User implements the calling mechanism.
+The user implements the calling mechanism.
 * the callback receive the form options as a parameter and returns an array of list items(see the static strapselect)
+* asyncCallback implementations returns the data through a HttpPromise.

 ### httpGet and httpPost